 In some jobs, a degree is not necessary and you can go straight into work after school or college, or you can do a work placement – sometimes also called an internship.
 Work placements are a good way to get experience and sometimes (but not always) they pay a wage.

 There are several universities in Leeds and also smaller colleges which offer Higher Education courses (BA Hons and BSc Hons Degrees).
 Students of all ages can apply, if they have the right qualifications.
 All universities and colleges offering Higher Education courses (Degrees) will charge tuition fees.
-Fees are different for each university or college, but on average are around £9,000 per year.
+Fees are different for each university or college but are capped at a maximum of £9250 a year.

 The Universities and Colleges Admissions Service (UCAS) website has lots of information and can help you decide what is right for you.
 UCAS is also the organisation that processes university applications (see below for more information about UCAS applications)